Introduction to Stream Processing in FME

 Part 2: Run the Workspace Continuously on FME Flow

-Now that we’ve gone through the process of building the workspace, we’ll need to deploy it to FME Flow to run continuously.
+Now that we’ve built the workspace, we’ll need to deploy it to FME Flow to run continuously.
 To accomplish this, we will configure the KafkaConnector to run in Stream mode.

-Why can’t we just run the stream workspace in FME Form (formerly FME Desktop)?
+Why can’t we just run the stream workspace in FME Form?
 It’s possible to run the workspace in stream mode within FME Form to verify that it functions properly, but this method wouldn’t be sufficient for a production environment.
 If FME Form closes, the workspace will stop running.

 With FME Flow Streams, you can run a stream processing workspace for an indefinite amount of time.
 In this tutorial, we’ll demonstrate how to do this.